 One of the rarest feats in baseball is a perfect game.
 This is when a pitcher retires all 27 batters he faces during a nine-inning game.
 Not only does the pitcher have to show exceptional skill but also his teammates.
-If one of them commits an error that allows a batter to reach first base, that eliminates the perfect game.
-In major league history only 20 perfect games have occurred.
-So far during the 2010 season, two have already happened.
-Last night, another perfect game would’ve made the record books if it weren’t for a blown call by an umpire.
+If one of them commits an error, that wipes away the perfect game.
+In major league history, only 23 perfect games have occurred.
+Another one would’ve made the record books if it weren’t for a blown call by an umpire.

-Armando Galarraga of the Detroit Tigers retired the first 26 Cleveland Indians he faced.
+On June 2, 2010, Armando Galarraga of the Detroit Tigers retired the first 26 Cleveland Indians he faced.
 The 27th batter, Jason Donald, hit a ground ball to first base.
 Miguel Cabrera fielded it and threw it to Galarraga, whose foot hit the bag before Donald’s did.
-It should’ve been the 21st perfect game in major league history.
 But umpire Jim Joyce, a 21-year veteran, ruled that Donald was safe.
 Replays clearly showed that Donald was out.
-Jim Joyce later acknowledged he missed the call and said, '”I just cost that kid a perfect game.”
+Jim Joyce later acknowledged he missed the call and said, “I just cost that kid a perfect game.”

 What happens when you mess up?
-Even if nobody else knows of a particular sin you committed, God sees your every move.
-Are you humble enough to admit you made a mistake?
+Are you humble enough to say you made a mistake?

 “A man who refuses to admit his mistakes can never be successful.
 But if he confesses and forsakes them, he gets another chance.” - Proverbs 28:13 (Living Bible)